The Early Years

 The firm is actively involved in domain name and Internet governance issues, helping brand owners, as well as domain name registrars, registries and registrants, in disputes, transactions and policy matters.

-In 2001, David and Joe also launched a single volume treatise, with the recently added contributions of Janet Marvel, entitled "Trademarks and Unfair Competition."
+In 2001, David and Joe and subsequently Janet Marvel also launced a single volume treatise, entitled “Trademarks and Unfair Competition.”
 This treatise is widely used by practitioners and has been the text for the Federal Judiciary Intellectual Property Seminars attended by federal judges and their law clerks from around the country.
-The fifth edition was launched by Lexis Nexis in 2011 at the International Trademark Association meeting in San Francisco.
+The eighth edition will be launched by Lexis Nexis in 2017 at the International Trademark Association meeting in Barcelona, Spain.

 The task before our firm is to continue to build on this great tradition.
 To evolve and become home to the best and brightest young lawyers.
 To make an impress on the law by serving our clients and our profession through ideas and diligent effort.
 Already, new cases have begun, new courses are set to be taught and scholarly writing undertaken that is “fine work, real history. . . and both sound and entertaining.”
 These are the rich rewards of our legal career.